jonnor/datascience-master/dat390/report.md

 ## Summary
 What can be done using state-of-the-art?
-Open problems, areas of research
+Open problems, areas of research.
 Summary of current situation.